Kontent-ai-Learn/kontent-ai-learn-web/README.md

 1. The website is written in JavaScript.
 2. It uses [express.js](https://expressjs.com/) framework for server-side rendering and [Kentico Kontent Delivery SDK](https://github.com/Kentico/kontent-delivery-sdk-js) for content retrieval from Kentico Kontent project.
-3. Additionally, [Autocomplete.js](https://github.com/algolia/autocomplete.js) package supports the search box that is connected to the indexed content on Algolia.

 ## Setup